supensour/supensour-library-java/README.md

 - [More](#more)

 ## About
 This library is for used with spring boot project.
-Detailed documentation will be provided soon.

 ## Preparation
 1\.
 Add this maven dependency.